 Any questions regarding filing applications via Patent Center should be directed to the Electronic Business Center at 866-217-9197.

 General Information and Correspondence

 All business with the United States Patent and Trademark Office should be transacted in writing.
-Regular nonprovisional utility applications must be filed via EFS-Web in order to avoid the additional $400 non-electronic filing fee.
+Regular nonprovisional utility applications must be filed via Patent Center or EFS-Web in order to avoid the additional $400 non-electronic filing fee.
 Patent Center, the new web-based patent application and document submission tool, is currently available and will replace the old electronic filing system, EFS-Web.
 The Patent Center electronic filing system introduces the ability to electronically file the complete specification including the description, claims and abstract in one DOCX file rather than three separate files, making it easier to file in DOCX.

 Other patent correspondence, including design, plant, and provisional application filings, as well as correspondence filed in a nonprovisional application after the application filing date (known as “follow-on” correspondence), can still be filed by mail or hand-delivery without incurring the $400 non-electronic filing fee.